Mitsuhitomeow/rsschool-cv/CV.md

 I chose the Front-end developer path because I like web development.
 I want to see what I'm worth.

 ### My strengths:
-- Responsibility
+- Responsibility;
-- Creativity
+- Creativity;
-- Perfectionism
+- Perfectionism;
-- I learn quickly
+- I learn quickly;
-- I like to learn new things
+- I like to learn new things.

 ## Skills
 - Programming languages: Javascript (beginer);